2020 WHCA Dinner Canceled; Plans Underway for Virtual Event

 The White House Correspondents’ Dinner is a non-partisan event that supports the work of the WHCA to protect the role of independent news media coverage of the president.
 Proceeds fund the organization’s operating expenses and go toward scholarships and awards aimed at promoting aspiring journalists and recognizing excellence in the journalism profession.

 Stay tuned for further announcements about the 2020 White House Correspondents’ Dinner.

 For more information, contact WHCA Executive Director Steve Thomma at email@example.com or 202-266-7453.

-The 2020 dinner will be held on Saturday, April 25th.
 Only WHCA members are eligible to purchase tickets.
 Auctions and raffles of WHCA dinner tickets designed to raise money for other organizations or for commercial purposes are against the policy of the organization.

 Scholarships for promising journalism students play an important part in the associations’ mission.
 Read about the talented recipients who were honored and learn about our expanded scholarship program.

 We are proud to sponsor several prestigious professional journalism awards that highlight our colleagues’ significant accomplishments in the field.
 The call for entries goes out in January, and awards are presented in the spring at the annual dinner.